mbrevda/react-image/README.md

 Browser Support
 ---
-React-Img dose not include an `Object.assign` polyfill, that may be needed [depending on your targeted browsers](http://kangax.github.io/compat-table/es6/#test-Object_static_methods_Object.assign).
+react-img-multi dose not include an `Object.assign` polyfill, that may be needed [depending on your targeted browsers](http://kangax.github.io/compat-table/es6/#test-Object_static_methods_Object.assign).
 You can add it in one of the following ways:

 1. include it in your package: `https://www.npmjs.com/package/es6-object-assign`

 2. Use Mozilla's polyfill: https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign#Polyfill

-3. Include the following code before including `react-img`:
+3. Include the following code before including `react-img-multi`:

   ```js
   Object.assign||function(r){for(var t=1;t<arguments.length;t++){var n=arguments[t];for(var a in n)Object.prototype.hasOwnProperty.call(n,a)&&(r[a]=n[a])}return r};